A Deep Dive into The Inspiron 17-3000 by Dell

 The Inspiron 17-3000 we review here is a non-touchscreen model, although there is a touchscreen version available as well.
 Personally, we do not favor touchscreens for several reasons.

-One, they accumulate fingerprints which require frequent screen cleaning.
+One, they accumulate fingerprints that require frequent screen cleaning.
 Two, the screen finish on touchscreens is glossy and screen images can be obscured in certain lighting conditions.

 The overall design of the Inspiron is fairly straightforward, with options for either matte-black or matte-silver finish.
 The outer housing is plastic, yet, the inner housing is aluminum.